 Discomfort is a central ingredient of Massive Success.

 Most people expect success to be a straight or a smooth curved line from the bottom to the top.
 HA!!!

 There will be victories and setbacks.
 Mountaintops and valleys.
 Steve Jobs, after lots of struggle, became enormously wealthy with his company Apple Computer.
 However, he was fired by the very company he founded.
 Ultimately, as we all know, Steve Jobs reunited with his brainchild and turned it into the #1 brand in the world.
 He stated later that the enormous success they had at Apple in his second stint would have never been possible had he not gone through the process of departing the company and attempting several other ventures in the interim.

 If you only want success as long as it moves in a straight line, I hate to break it to you, but you’re never going to get it.

 5. Uncompensated Value

-The last non-negotiable ingredient of Massive Success is providing value for which you are never truly compensated.
+The last non-negotiable ingredient of Massive Success is providing value for which you are never actually compensated.

 All great entrepreneurs, leaders, brands, and organizations give far more value to the marketplace than they receive.
-In the beginning you often have to sell your services or products for less than they are worth, or even give them away, in order to break into the marketplace.
+In the beginning, you often have to sell your services or products for less than they are worth or even give them away to break into the marketplace.

 Leaders pour value into people’s lives up front and without any expectation of compensation because they know that adding value is the only mechanism to develop influence.